fullmetalbrackets/blog/src/content/blog/remove-casaos-zimaboard-upgrade-debian-12.md

 ## About the ZimaBoard

-<a href="https://www.zimaspace.com/products/single-board-server" target="_blank">ZimaBoard</a> is a "hackable" x86 single board server, by default it comes running _Debian 11 Bullseye_ and _CasaOS_, and is meant to be the hub of your personal self-hosted cloud.
+<a href="https://www.zimaspace.com/products/single-board-server" target="_blank" data-umami-event="remove-casaos-zimaboard-site">ZimaBoard</a> is a "hackable" x86 single board server, by default it comes running _Debian 11 Bullseye_ and _CasaOS_, and is meant to be the hub of your personal self-hosted cloud.
 CasaOS provides a simple web GUI that includes an "app store" to install various apps and services as Docker containers, which are then managed through the GUI.
 The different models have varying CPUs and RAM, but all models of Zimaboard have a 32 GB eMMC and two SATA ports for more storage, two USB 3.0 ports, two gigabit ethernet ports and even a PCIe 2.0 x4 port.
 Overall, it's a pretty nice little machine.

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >